Two-particle scattering on general graphs: Two-particle S-matrix computation

-Define $P:=\mathds{1}-P_\mathcal{C}$ the projector on the orthogonal complement of the confined subspace.
+from which follows directly Eq.\ \eqref{PsiPsidagger}. \end{proof} Define $P:=\mathds{1}-P_\mathcal{C}$ the projector on the orthogonal complement of the confined subspace.
 Note that $P_\mathcal{C}\Psi=0$.
 It follows from the fact that the confined bound states are orthogonal to the restriction of the scattering states on the graph.

 So, we can compute:

 where $E'$ stands for either $2\cos{k_2}$ in the double integral or $E_i$ in the single integral , and the branch is chosen such that $\omega^-_{E'}$ has smaller absolute value; this choice is exactly the principal branch for the square roots.
 Note that $\omega^+_{E'}=(\omega^{-}_{E'})^{-1}$.